WSBA Legislative Committees

 The WSBA's Legislative Office works closely with the following two distinct, internal legislative committees to further the mission of the Bar Association:

 Board of Governors Legislative Committee (BLC), an 11-member committee comprised of Board members, meets weekly by conference call just prior to and throughout the legislative session.
-The BLC’s primary purpose is to consider legislation of interest to the WSBA and to provide the WSBA Legislative Affairs Manager with guidance, as needed.
-Typically, legislation reviewed by the BLC is brought to the committee’s attention by the WSBA’s Legislative Affairs Manager.
-The BLC is authorized to, after consideration of GR12 and subject to the procedural requirements of the WSBA Bylaws, take a position on legislation on behalf of the WSBA.
+The committee's primary purpose is to consider legislation of interest to the WSBA and to provide the WSBA Legislative Affairs Manager with guidance, as needed.
+Typically, legislation reviewed by the BLC is brought to the committee’s attention by the WSBA’s legislative affairs manager.
+After considering GR12 and following the procedural requirements of the WSBA Bylaws, the committee is authorized to take a position on legislation on behalf of the WSBA.